samboy/ChessVariantResearch/README.md

 Fairy Stockfish thinks 1. d4 and 1. e4 are White’s strongest moves,
 which is consistent with classical Chess theory.
 1. c4 is almost as strong.
-For some reason, it thinks 1. a3 is string (???), followed by e3 (??), Nf3, and c3 (???).
+For some reason, it thinks 1. a3 is strong (???), followed by e3 (??), Nf3, and c3 (???).